-Tip #5: Remember that life is more than EDS.
-You can help create opportunities for humor, adventures, problem-solving, and discussions that have nothing to do with EDS.
+Tip #5: Remember that life is more than EDS/HSD.
+You can help create opportunities for humor, adventures, problem-solving, and discussions that have nothing to do with the condition.
 Have conversations and show what you love about her personality, intelligence, outside interests, or passions.
 Have your loved one help make important decisions.
-Plan activities that are EDS-friendly so you both can have fun but not make her EDS worse.
-Allow your EDSer to help you when you need help.
-Celebrate what you both love about life and about each other – knowing that EDS is just one aspect in your lives.
+Plan activities that are EDS/HSD-friendly so you both can have fun but not make anything worse.
+Allow them to help you when you need help.
+Celebrate what you both love about life and about each other – knowing that this condition is just one aspect in your lives.

 Being a Caregiver may feel overwhelming at times.
 There will be good days and bad days.
-But if you follow these tips and work together, you will find that Caregiving can be rewarding for both you and your EDSer.
+But if you follow these tips and work together, you will find that Caregiving can be rewarding for you both.

 Thank you to Shani Weber for providing content for this page.